Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 **Functionality**

 * __Django Messages__
-    - This feature will allow users to recieve confirmational messages from Django such as errors or success'.
+    - This feature will allow users to receive  confirmation messages from Django such as errors or success'.

 * __Multiple Table Booking__